Six Flags Entertainment Corporation (FUN) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, Nov.
-20, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Six Flags Entertainment Corporation ("Six Flags" or the "Company") (NYSE: FUN) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa, Nov.
+25, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Six Flags Entertainment Corporation ("Six Flags" or the "Company") (NYSE: FUN).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN SIX FLAGS ENTERTAINMENT CORPORATION (FUN), CLICK HERE BEFORE JANUARY 5, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN SIX FLAGS ENTERTAINMENT CORPORATION (FUN), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JANUARY 5, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?